lunohodov/monarch/README.md

   </a>
 </blockquote>

-Schema modification is the main idea behind Rails' migration mechanism.
-Using migrations for changing data in the database comes second.
+The main motivation behind Rails' migration mechanism is schema modification.
+Using it for data changes in the database comes second.

-Yet, using regular migrations to add or modify data can be problematic.
+Yet, adding of modifying data via regular migrations can be problematic.

 The first issue is that application deployment now depends on the data migration to be completed.
 This may not be a problem with small databases but large